lgreco/cdp/docs/source/COMP170/notes/largestLetters.rst

    }
    // Now we can guarantee largest > nextLargest

-According to the earlier pseudocode, we should check if the letter just entered is greater than either of the two largest letters.
+Next, according to the earlier pseudocode, we should check if the letter just entered is greater than either of the two largest letters.
 And for that, we may think that the condition

 .. code-block:: java